AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 #### 📌 11.6 Things to Consider When Writing Generic Libraries

-Let’s list some things to remember when implementing generic libraries (note that some of them might be introduced later in this book):
+Let's list some things to remember when implementing generic libraries (note that some of them might be introduced later in this book):
 • Use forwarding references to forward values in templates.
   If the values do **not** depend on template parameters, use `auto &&` (see Section 11.3).